LukeDAtkinson/rust-tracing-in-one-weekend/README.md

 the book to produce an image.
 Performance improves considerably when compiled with cargo's `--release` option (as promised by the Rust docs).
 I am far from a Rust expert, and might have made some egregious performance fumbles in here somewhere.

+## Correctness

+I am unsure about the correctness of my dielectric material.
+My refractive index appears to be off from the book by a factor of 2, and I am struggling to reproduce the "hollow glass sphere" from chapter 10.5.